Jauz: 2013

 Before starting his professional career, he used "Escape Dubstep" as a stage name.
 He later used 'Jauz' because he thought it was short, simple and catchy despite hating the word.
 The name was also described by Vogel as a slang word for 'bullshit' and a liar.
 He started his career by uploading remixes.
 His songs caught the attention of well-known DJs such as Diplo, Skrillex and Borgore.

 2014

 He released the single "Feel the Volume" via Diplo's record label, Mad Decent.

 2015

 He collaborated with Skrillex to release the single "Squad Out!" as part of a program.
 He also released songs on Monstercat and Spinnin' Records.
 In December 2016, he collaborated with Diplo to remix MØ's song, "Final Song".

 2017

 In 2017, he released singles "Claim to Be", "The Game", "I Hold Still", "Alpha" and "Ghost".

 He also founded the record label Bite This on November 6, 2017.

+His release "Meant To Love You (ft.
+Rouxn)" still was able to have a taste on the Billboard Charts attaining a no.19 peak on Dance Mix/Show Airplay.